Energy Management Plan (Resource Efficiency Plan) for the State Finance Commission Building, 2601 North Lamar, Austin, Texas

 - Overview of the State Finance Commission Building

 - Summary of the Energy and Water Conservation Plan

 - Contact Information

 The State Finance Commission (SFC) Building is located at 2601 North Lamar Boulevard, Austin, Texas.
 The SFC Building was built in 1968 and acquired by the Texas Department of Banking in 1975.
 The SFC Building is a normal steel and brick office building that has three floors with an estimated 25,500 net usable square feet.
 Formerly a two story building, the SFC added a third floor in 1984.
-The SFC Building is owned and occupied by the three Finance Commission agencies - the Texas Department of Banking (DOB), Texas Department of Savings and Mortgage Lending (SML), and the Office of Consumer Credit Commissioner (OCCC).
-Approximately 120 employees of the three Finance Commission agencies currently work in the SFC building.
+The SFC Building is owned and occupied by the three Finance Commission agencies - the Texas Department of Banking (DOB), Department of Savings and Mortgage Lending (SML), and the Office of Consumer Credit Commissioner (OCCC).
+Approximately 120 employees of the three Finance Commission (FC) agencies currently work in the SFC building.

 The costs of maintenance repairs and utilities are shared between the three agencies based on square footage occupation of the building.

 In addition to occupying a portion of the SFC Building, DOB also maintains four regional offices in the following cities: Houston, Lubbock, Dallas, and San Antonio.
 These offices are all in non-state owned space and comply with the rules as adopted by SECO.
 DOB and OCCC also lease space at the Nob Hill Office Complex which is located across the street from the SFC Building.
 These facilities also comply with the rules adopted by SECO.